truenas/documentation/content/Solutions/Integrations/VMware/vCenterPlugin.md

 #### Add Datastore

-Click *+* (Add) to create a new datastore.
+Click **+** (Add) to create a new datastore.

 ![DatastoreCreate](/images/vCenterPlugin/DatastoreCreate.png "Creation Options")

 Choose an ESXi host for the datastore or an ESXi cluster to spread the reserved space across multiple systems.
 Clusters can be used as long as a single member of the cluster supports the datastore features.
-Click *Next*.
+Click **Next**.

 ![DatastoreCreateType](/images/vCenterPlugin/DatastoreCreateType.png "Datastore Types")

 Choose the datastore type.
-*VMFS* datastores provide block-level (iSCSI) storage for virtual machines.
+**VMFS** datastores provide block-level (iSCSI) storage for virtual machines.
-*NFS* datastores provide file-level storage access.
+**NFS** datastores provide file-level storage access.
 Click **Next** to view specific options for each datastore type

 {{< expand "VMFS Datastore Configuration" >}}
 ![VMFSDatastoreSettings](/images/vCenterPlugin/VMFSDatastoreSettings.png "VMFS Options")

 Enter a name for the new datastore.
-Enter a value and choose a unit for the *Datastore Size*.
+Enter a value and choose a unit for the **Datastore Size**.
-The size must be smaller than the chosen *Volume*.
+The size must be smaller than the chosen **Volume**.
-The minimum size for a VMFS datastore is *2GB*.
+The minimum size for a VMFS datastore is 2GB.

-The *Data Path IP* shows the TrueNAS system's IP address.
+The **Data Path IP** shows the TrueNAS system IP address.
-Users can select other connected TrueNAS systems with the drop-down menu.
+Users can select other connected TrueNAS systems with the dropdown list.

-Select the datastore *VMFS Version* from the drop-down menu.
+Select the datastore from the **VMFS Version** dropdown list.
-Choose between the modern version *6* or the legacy versions *3* and *5*.
+Choose between the modern version **6** or the legacy versions **3** and **5**.
 See the [VMware VMFS documentation](https://docs.vmware.com/) for detailed comparisons.

-Enabling *Sparse Volume* reserves less than the total available size and metadata storage space, but it can cause writing to fail if the volume has little space remaining.
+Enabling **Sparse Volume** reserves less than the total available size and metadata storage space, but it can cause writing to fail if the volume has little space remaining.
 See [zfs(8)](https://www.freebsd.org/cgi/man.cgi?query=zfs) for more details.

 Select the TrueNAS pool to hold the datastore.
-The *Volume* must be large enough to contain the chosen *Datastore Size*.
+The volume must be large enough to contain the chosen datastore size.

-If you have a high availability NAS with a Fibre Channel license and a network configured to form a Fibre Channel fabric with the NAS and ESXi, you will also be able to select a *Fibre Channel port* for the datastore.
+If you have a high availability NAS with a Fibre Channel license and a network configured to form a Fibre Channel fabric with the NAS and ESXi, you are also able to select a Fibre Channel port for the datastore.

-Selecting a *Fibre Channel port* enables that port with the datastore's target on the NAS and creates a datastore with a corresponding Fibre Channel HBA on the ESXi.
+Selecting a Fibre Channel port enables that port with the datastore target on the NAS and creates a datastore with a corresponding Fibre Channel HBA on the ESXi.
 {{< /expand >}}
 {{< expand "NFS Datastore Configuration" >}}
 ![NFSDataStoreSettings](/images/vCenterPlugin/NFSDatastoreSettings.png "NFS Options")

-Enter a *Name* for the new datastore.
+Enter a name for the new datastore.
-The *Data Path IP* shows the TrueNAS system's IP address.
+The **Data Path IP** shows the TrueNAS system IP address.
-Users can select other TrueNAS systems added to vCenter Server with the drop-down menu.
+Users can select other TrueNAS systems added to vCenter Server with the dropdown list.
-Select the path to the TrueNAS NFS share from the *Mount Share Path* drop-down menu.
+Select the path to the TrueNAS NFS share from the **Mount Share Path** dropdown list.
-Click *Next*.
+Click **Next**.
 {{< /expand >}}

 ##### Review Datastore Configuration

-After configuring the VMFS or NFS datastore, vCenter will show a summary of the new datastore.
+After configuring the VMFS or NFS datastore, vCenter shows a summary of the new datastore.
-To begin creating the datastore, review the settings and click *Finish*.
+To begin creating the datastore, review the settings and click **Finish**.
-The interface shows a warning when the datastore contains more than *80%* of the available space.
+The interface shows a warning when the datastore contains more than 80% of the available space.
-Click *Refresh* to see the new datastore after creating it.
+Click **Refresh** to see the new datastore after creating it.

 #### Extending a Datastore

 Users needing additional space can increase the total size of a VMFS datastore.
-Highlight a VMFS datastore from the list and click *Edit* to extend it.
+Highlight a VMFS datastore from the list and click **Edit** to extend it.

 ![DatastoreExtend](/images/vCenterPlugin/DatastoreExtend.png "Extension Options")

 The new size must be larger than the current size and less than the total available capacity.
-For best performance, we recommend using less than *80%* of the total available size.
+For best performance, we recommend using less than 80% of the total available size.
-Using decimal notation will round down the size to the nearest 1024 bytes (or whatever the volume's configured default block size is).
+Using decimal notation rounds down the size to the nearest 1024 bytes (or whatever the configured default block size for the volume is).
-Click *Extend Datastore*.
+Click **Extend Datastore**.
 Datastores reserve some available space for internal use and set the available capacity to slightly less than the chosen amount.

 #### Cloning Datastores

 Cloning an NFS or VMFS datastore duplicates that datastore.
-Select a datastore from the list and click *Clone*.
+Select a datastore from the list and click **Clone**.
-Choose an ESXi host to store the new datastore and click *Next*.
+Choose an ESXi host to store the new datastore and click **Next**.
-Enter a name for the clone and click *Clone Datastore*.
+Enter a name for the clone and click **Clone Datastore**.

 vCenter starts the cloning process and continues the task in the background.
-Click *Refresh* after some time to see the cloned datastore.
+Click **Refresh** after some time to see the cloned datastore.
 {{< /tab >}}
 {{< tab "RBAC" >}}
 An administrator can grant vCenter users specific role-based access to the TrueNAS systems managed by this plugin.